-Our content synthesis is also related to content aware image synthesis works, where a series of methods [8], [9], [1], [4], [23], [5] have been proposed with different strategies on selecting image components.
+Our content synthesis is related to content aware image synthesis works, where a series of methods [9], [10], [1], [4], [19], [5] have been proposed with different strategies on selecting image components.
 Hays and Efros [1] completed missing image regions by images with similar low level descriptors in an online image database.
-Diakopoulos et al. [8] and Johnson et al. [9] specified image content with text labels and composed a picture according to an automatically labeled and segmented database.
+Diakopoulos et al. [9] and Johnson et al. [10] specified image content with text labels and composed a picture according to an automatically labeled and segmented database.
 Lalonde et al. [4] further used camera pose and illumination condition to choose images for high quality composition.
-Eitz et al. [23] selected pictures for image composition according to sketches.
+Eitz et al. [19] selected pictures for image composition according to sketches.
 Chen et al. [5] proposed the Sketch2Photo system that combines text labels and sketches for image selection.
 All these methods used generic databases with different object categories.
-Further, these methods are limited to synthesize a single image.
-In comparison, we build a database specifically for human characters with semantic attributes that enables flexible and consistent multi-frame composition.
-To the best of our knowledge, our database is the first one that can maintain character consistency over different images.
+Further, these methods are limited to the synthesis of a single image.
+In comparison, we build a database specifically for human characters with semantic attributes that enables flexible and consistent multi-frame comics composition.